carloselpapa10/mainclass/README.md

 Software Development - Microservices Architecture

 This repo aims to check some technologies used to build projects related to Microservices Architecture.
+It means, instead of building a monolithic application, the idea is to split it into set of smaller interconntected services.

 The following list shows some of them.